 The prognosis of osteoblastoma is excellent with a local recurrence rate of about 15% to 20% Therefore, long-term follow-up of patients with osteoblastoma is essential due to recurrence.[ Osteoblastomas located near the central neural axis has a worse prognosis due to the difficulty of complete excision.
 Progression of osteoblastoma to osteosarcoma is exceptional but has been reported

-Osteoblastoma is ideally managed by a multidisciplinary team that consists of orthopedists, radiologists, and pathologists.
+Osteoblastoma is ideally managed by an interprofessional team that consists of orthopedists, radiologists, and pathologists.
 Correlation between gross, radiographic, and microscopic features of the lesion is crucial to establish the definitive diagnosis of osteoblastoma.
 Postoperatively, patients require long term follow-up due to the possibility of tumor recurrence and malignant transformation.
 Oncology nurse practitioners and specialty trained nurses are involved in follow up, patient and family education, and provide status reports to the team.

 |||Sharma V,Chew FS,Hoch B, Periosteal osteoblastoma: Multimodal imaging of a rare neoplasm.
 Radiology case reports.
 2009; [PubMed PMID: 27307837]|